Glossary of academic terms

 An award consisting of two specified subjects in either a major, minor or joint combination.

-A defined group of at least nine standard modules or equivalent, including 40 credits at level four, 60 credits at level five and 80 credits at level six.
+When completing a Joint Honours degree, a major subject is a defined group of at least nine standard modules or equivalent in one of a student’s chosen subjects.
+This includes, 60 credits at level four, 80 credits at level five and 80 credits at level six.

-A programme may contain a pathway that usually comprises a defined sub-set of the full programme diet and may lead to an award in its own right.
+A programme may contain a pathway that usually comprises a defined sub-set of the full programme and may lead to an award in its own right.
+E.g. Fashion (Textiles for Fashion) BA Hons is a pathway as students take compulsory Textiles modules each year.

 Student’s who are studying programmes at Level 7/Masters level.